architecture-building-systems/CityEnergyAnalyst-GUI/README.md

-# City Energy Analyst Dashboard
+# City Energy Analyst GUI

 This is the new interface of CEA in Electron.